Emo rap: 1990s to early 2010s: Precursors

-Prior to emo rap solidifying itself as a genre, the term was applied by critics to rappers such as Joe Budden, Kanye West, and Drake due to their emotional styles of lyric writing.
+Prior to emo rap solidifying itself as a genre, the term was applied by critics to rappers such as Joe Budden, Eminem, Kanye West, and Drake due to their emotional styles of lyric writing.
 American rapper Slug of Atmosphere claimed in 2017 that he invented the name "emo rap" in an IR Magazine article from 1997.
 The music of German rapper Casper, which was influenced by both hip hop and bands like Give up the Ghost, Modern Life is War, and Grave Digger, was often referred to as "emo rap" early on in his career.
 Huffington Post writer Kia Makarechi described American group Hollywood Undead as "crass emo-rap" in 2012 article.

 Additionally, between the 1990s and early-2010s, there was a number of significant crossovers between the hip hop scene and the emo and pop punk scene.
 Zebrahead have been playing a style of music that features vocalist Ali Tabatabaee rapping over pop punk instrumentals since the band's formation in 1995.
 Rapper MC Lars has been making use of samples and references to emo and pop punk songs in his music since his 2004 debut album.
 Pop punk band Good Charlotte, often stated that they took influence from hip hop and in 2007 released the album Greatest Remixes, which consisted of a number of their previously released songs being remixed by both hip hop and pop punk musicians such as Jay E, Patrick Stump, Marshall Goodman, and William Beckett.
 In 2005, Stump and Pete Wentz founded DCD2 Records, which signed both emo and hip hop artists, who would often collaborate and tour alongside one another.
 DCD2 signees Cobra Starship and Gym Class Heroes also merged elements of both genres.
 In 2006, rapper Kanye West remixed emo pop band Fall Out Boy's song "This Ain't a Scene, It's an Arms Race".
 Fearless Records released the album Punk Goes Crunk in 2008, which was made up of emo and pop punk musicians covering popular hip hip songs.
-Emo band Framing Hanley covered rapper Lil Wayne's song "Lollipop" in 2008 and Lil Wayne went on to collaborative with pop punk band Weezer in 2011, on the song "Can't Stop Partying".
-Also in 2012, prominent pop-punk band Blink-182 featured rapper Yelawolf on the track "Pretty Little Girl" from their Dogs Eating Dogs EP.
+Emo band Framing Hanley covered rapper Lil Wayne's song "Lollipop" in 2008 and Lil Wayne went on to collaborate with emo band Weezer in 2009, on the song "Can't Stop Partying" off of the band's album Raditude.
+In 2012, prominent pop-punk band Blink-182 featured rapper Yelawolf on the track "Pretty Little Girl" from their Dogs Eating Dogs EP.

-In 2013, Swedish rapper and member of the Sad Boys collective, Yung Lean, released "Ginseng Strip 2002" and the highly influential mixtape Unknown Death 2002, which many have regarded as cementing Yung Lean as the "father of emo rap".
+In 2013, Swedish rapper Yung Lean, released the track "Ginseng Strip 2002", the debut mixtape Unknown Death 2002 and later formed the collective Sad Boys (SBE), which publications such as the Guardian and Recording Arts Canada have, in retrospective, recognized as influential on the then-upcoming emo rap genre.